yan4ik/udacity_driving/project3/README.md

 I used the Adam optimizer.

 I wish I could justify this architecture, but it is the result of many hours of trial and error.
 I started with a model I had in project2 - 3 conv layers + 3 fully-connected layers with droupout.
 Messing with the sizes of these layers got me close to driving good on the first track.
-But the car kept flying of the track on the last turn.
-Then I just randomly switched dropout to convolutional layers and magically everything worked.
+But the car kept flying off the track on a couple of turns close to end of the track.
+Then I just randomly switched dropout from fully-connected to convolutional layers and magically everything worked.
 But still the driving was "not stable" enough.
 Adding two more conv layers helped.

+Nvidia came up with a really cool interpretation of this architecture applied to steering angle prediction - convolutional layers act as feature extractors, and  fully-connected layers act as a "controller for steering".
+This analogy of course is not strict is any sense, but still I find it usefull.

-##### Surprises
+##### Surprises (things I didn't expect to happen)

 I experimented with Batch Normalization, but it totally didn't work in this problem - the car always went off the track.
 Also, as I said above, Dropout in fully-connected layers somehow broke my model, so I left Dropout only in convolutional layers.
 L2 regularization also didn't work.